To amend the Sherman Act to make oil-producing and exporting cartels illegal.

 Length: 3 pages

-This bill was introduced on June 13, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 13, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying